gaosier/incubator-superset/CONTRIBUTING.md

 -   Remember that this is a volunteer-driven project, and that contributions are welcome :)

+### Questions

+There is a dedicated [tag](https://stackoverflow.com/questions/tagged/apache-superset) on [stackoverflow](https://stackoverflow.com/).
+Please use it when asking questions.

 ## Pull Request Guidelines

 Before you submit a pull request from your forked repo, check that it